 Magoffin County High School, Kentucky: If cancer has been removed or completely eradicated from a patient, what causes the cancer to come back after a period of time?Rochelle Long: Most times, not all 100% of the original cancerous cells were eradicated.
 The chance of this happenings depend on many things, including the kind of cancer.
 The “new” cancer is typically treated as though it is a re-growth of the primary cancer, even if it occurs at another site (although testing will take place to see how the cancer is different).

-The type of cell division that creates sperm and egg cells is called mitosis.
+The type of cell division that creates sperm and egg cells is called meiosis, not mitosis.

 Each shade of color in this image—blue, green, purple or pink—represents a different layer of cells in the cross section of an eyeball.
 At least 70 different cell types work together to transform light into sight.
 Two scientists from the University of Utah used chemistry, computers and artistry to produce this remarkable image.
 Learn more in the NIH director’s blog post at